sainaen/dotfiles/readme.md

 * add list of existing aliases (git aliases too) with short description for each of them
 * write a shell script to copy files
 * add `.fonts.conf`?
-* add config files for Sublime packages (e.g. SublimeBuildOnSave)
+* add config files for used Sublime Text packages (e.g. SublimeBuildOnSave)
+* add list of *everywhere-install* plugins for Sublime Text
 * add custom Sublime build system for cakefiles
 * learn some cools tricks from other's dotfiles (for example [Ben Alman](https://github.com/cowboy/dotfiles) and [Mathias Bynens](https://github.com/mathiasbynens/dotfiles) have great dotfiles)